Complaints Policy and Procedure

-- We will usually inform you of the result of the review within 14 workings days.
+- We will usually inform you of the result of the review within a further 14 workings days.
 At this time we will write to you confirming our final position on your complaint and explaining our reasons.

 - If we have a to any of the above timescales, we will let you know and explain why.

 - If you are not satisfied with our handling of your complaint or your complaint has not been resolved to your satisfaction within eight weeks of you making the complaint to us or you have not received a response from us within that time frame, you can ask the Legal Ombudsman to review the matter.
 Their address is PO Box 6806, Wolverhampton WV1 9WJ; email firstname.lastname@example.org; tel 0300 555 0333 or 0121 245 3050.

-- There are time limited within which complaints must be made to the Legal Ombudsman.
-Generally speaking your complaint should be made to the Ombudsman no later than 12 months from when the problem occurred or when you should reasonably have become aware of the problem.
+- There are time limits within which complaints must be made to the Legal Ombudsman.
+Generally speaking your complaint should be made to the Ombudsman 6 years from the act/ omission or 3 years from when the complainant should reasonably have known there was cause for complaint.
 In addition, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint.